CityOfLosAngeles/best-practices/spatial-analysis-intro.md

 A spatial join finds the Council District the location falls within and attaches that information.

 ```
-join = gpd.sjoin(locations, gdf, how = 'inner', op = 'intersects)
+join = gpd.sjoin(locations, gdf, how = 'inner', op = 'intersects')

 # how = 'inner' means that we only want to keep observations that matched,
-i.e locations that were within the council district boundaries.
+# i.e locations that were within the council district boundaries.
 # op = 'intersects' means that we are joining based on whether or not the location
-intersects with the council district.
+# intersects with the council district.
 ```

 The `join` gdf looks like this.
 We lost Stores 4 (Eagleton) and 7 (Indianapolis) because they were outside of Pawnee City Council boundaries.